Bantac River

 The Bantac River is a river in the municipality of Magpet in Cotabato province of the Philippines.
 It is a tributary of the Kabacan River in Kabacan that connects with the Pulangi River in the municipality of Carmen, which empties into the Rio Grande de Mindanao.

+In October 2024, the river overflowed its bank causing flash floods and damage to Cotabato.